waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2. Move to (12, 6), push DOWN into Pit 4.

 # Lessons Learned
-- Wild battles: Prioritize escaping unless it's a Swinub or Jynx.
 - Boulders: Dropped boulders serve as stoppers on B2F ice to reach the central ladder at (9, 11).
 - Catch List: Swinub (Common), Jynx (Rare).
 Use Sleep Powder/Hypnosis.
+Strategy Advisor says not strictly necessary but helpful.